dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 # Detailed Description of the EAP-EDHOC Protocol {#detailed-description}

-A summary of the EAP-EDHOC Request and Response packet format is shown in {{packet}}.
+A summary of the EAP-EDHOC packet format used for Requests and Responses is shown in {{packet}}.
 The fields are transmitted from left to right.
 The packet format is inspired by the EAP-TLS packet format {{RFC5216}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
  0                   1                   2                   3